php/php-windows-builder/README.md

 - `build-directory` (optional) - The directory to build the extension in, defaults to the user's temporary directory.
 - `run-tests` (optional) - Run the extension tests.
 Defaults to `true`.
 - `test-runner` (optional) - The test runner to use.
 Defaults to `run-tests.php`.
+- `auth-token` (optional) - Authentication token to use in case the extension is hosted on a private repository.

 Instead of having to configure all the inputs for the extension action, you can use the `extension-matrix` action to get the matrix of jobs with different input configurations.